Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Introduction

-Throughout, we shall make the following assumption about our manifolds: \begin{itemize} \item[$(*)$] \parbox{.95\linewidth}{$(K^m,\,J,\,\omega_0)$ is a K\"ahler manifold-with-boundary of complex dimension $m$, with $n$ many non-parabolic ends (possibly $n=0$ or $\infty$).
+Throughout, the hypotheses on our manifolds are the following: \begin{itemize} \item[$(*)$] \parbox{.95\linewidth}{$(K^m,\,J,\,\omega_0)$ is a K\"ahler manifold-with-boundary of complex dimension $m$, with $n$ many non-parabolic ends (possibly $n=0$ or $\infty$).
 If $\{L_i\}_{i=1}^l$ are its boundary components (possibly $l=\infty$), then each $L_i$ is compact, smooth, and has a defining function $f_i$ defined in a neighborhood $U_i$ of $L_i$ so that $\sqrt{-1}\partial\bar\partial{f}_i\ge0$ on $U_i$.
-We require the $U_i$ be disjoint, and that a constant $\epsilon>0$ exist so that each $f_i$ satisfies $|df_i|>\epsilon$, and so that $U_i$ contains an $\epsilon$-tubular neighborhood around $L_i$.} \end{itemize} In short, our manifolds are weakly pseudoconvex, with compact boundary components, and, when there are infinitely many boundary componenets, a uniformity property on the gradients of the defining functions and and on the sizes of their domains of definition.
-Our main results are that the topology of $K$, the topology of the $L_i$, and the CR structure of the $L_i$ have some constraints.
+We require the $U_i$ be disjoint, and that a constant $\epsilon>0$ exist so that each $f_i$ satisfies $|df_i|>\epsilon$, and so that $U_i$ contains an $\epsilon$-tubular neighborhood around $L_i$.} \end{itemize} In short, our manifolds are weakly pseudoconvex with compact boundary components, and, when there are infinitely many boundary componenets, a uniformity property on the gradients of the defining functions and and on the sizes of their domains of definition.
+Our conclusions are that under the condition ($*$), the topology of $K$, the topology of the $L_i$, and the CR structure of the $L_i$ have some constraints.
 Our main technical result is the following: \begin{proposition}[{\it{cf}}.
-Proposition \ref{PropConstructionOfFunctions}] Assume $(K,J,\omega_0)$ satisfies $(*)$ and $l+n\ge2$.
-Then for each $i\le{l}$, a non-constant pluriharmonic function $h_i:K\rightarrow[0,1]$ exists with $h_i=1$ on $L_i$ and $h_i=0$ on $L_j$ for $j\ne{i}$. \end{proposition} A real-valued function $f$ is called pluriharmonic if $\partial\bar\partial{f}=0$.
-This depends on the complex structure only.
-It is noteworthy that a pluriharmonic function is harmonic with respect to any compatible K\"ahler metric.
-The existence of these $h_i$ can be used to prove that some cohomology classes are non-trivial.
-Let $b^{p,q}(K)=\dim_{\CC}H^{p,q}_{DB}(K)$ and $b^p(K)=\dim_{\RR}H^p_{DR}(K)$ be the dimensions of the respective Dolbeault and de Rham groups. \begin{theorem}[cf. Theorem \ref{ThmNonTrivDeRhamClass}] Assume $(K,J,\omega_0)$ satisfies $(*)$ and that $l\ge1$.
+Proposition \ref{PropConstructionOfFunctions}] Assume $(K^m,J,\omega_0)$ satisfies $(*)$ and $l+n\ge2$.
+Then for each $i\le{l}$, a non-constant pluriharmonic function $h_i:K\rightarrow[0,1]$ exists with $h_i=1$ on $L_i$ and $h_i=0$ on $L_j$ for $j\ne{i}$. \end{proposition} The notion of pluriharmonicity depends just on the complex structure, but noteworthy is that a pluriharmonic function is harmonic with respect to any compatible K\"ahler metric.
+We use the $h_i$ from Proposition \ref{PropPluriharmonics} to prove that some betti numbers are positive.
+Let $b^{p,q}(K)=\dim_{\CC}H^{p,q}_{DB}(K)$ and $b^p(K)=\dim_{\RR}H^p_{DR}(K)$ be the dimensions of the respective Dolbeault and de Rham groups. \begin{theorem}[cf. Theorem \ref{ThmNonTrivDeRhamClass}] Assume $(K^m,J,\omega_0)$ satisfies $(*)$ and that $l\ge1$.
 Then $b^{1,0}(K)\ge{l}-1$ and $b^1(K)\ge{l}-1$.
-If in addition $n\ge1$, then $b^{1,0}(K)\ge{l}$ and $b^1(K)\ge{l}$. \end{theorem} \begin{theorem}[cf. Theorem \ref{ThmBoundaryBetti}] Assume $(K,J,\omega_0)$ satisfies $(*)$ and $l\ge1$.
-If $l+n\ge2$, then each pseudoconvex boundary component $L_i$ has $b^1(L_i)\ge1$, and has a pluriharmonic defining function. \end{theorem}
+If in addition $n\ge1$, then $b^{1,0}(K)\ge{l}$ and $b^1(K)\ge{l}$. \end{theorem} \begin{theorem}[cf. Theorem \ref{ThmBoundaryBetti}] Assume $(K^m,J,\omega_0)$ satisfies $(*)$ and $l\ge1$.
+If $l+n\ge2$, then each pseudoconvex boundary component $L_i$ has $b^1(L_i)\ge1$, and has a pluriharmonic defining function (in particular, each boundary component is Levi-flat). \end{theorem}